 F-1 and J-1 students have limited options for employment.
 Before beginning any employment, review and understand F-1 or J-1 student employment rules for on-campus work or off-campus work, including before degree completion (On-Campus Employment Authorization or Academic Training for J-1s; CPT for F-1s) and after degree completion (Academic Training for J-1s and OPT for F-1 students).
 Be aware of employment authorization application procedures, eligibility, deadlines and rules for maintaining status during post-completion employment (Academic Training for J-1s and OPT for F-1 students).

 Students on paid curricular practical training (CPT) will need to apply for a social security number.
-See the following link for more information: https://internationaloffice.berkeley.edu/living/ssn

 Program Lending Library

 The following publications are available for students to check out: